navneetsn18/Lms-Trick/README.md

 Use this trick when LMS is showing **Out of Memory**.
 Just click the saved bookmark and it will keep on executing the program till marks become 100/100.

-- To stop just refresh the page if program gets executed and there is problem in your code and you want to stop the execution.

 ## Steps

 **1.** Open chrome and click on the three dots on the top right corner.